DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 During the 1960s communism was still perceived as a threat and many engineers were convinced that society should apply the principles of cybernetics.
-Ideas such as feedback and auto-regulation had taken on a particular significance during this era despite the premises already being formulated in the end of the eighteenth century by Henri de Saint-Simon.
+Ideas such as feedback and auto-regulation had taken on a particular significance during this era, although the premises were already being formulated in the end of the eighteenth century by Henri de Saint-Simon.
 Norbert Wiener further developed these concepts after the Second World War.[^2] At stake was the need to ensure a fluidity of